- I contain Multitudes 1: Two Irish countries at odds

 - I contain Multitudes 2: To the buried that repose around us

-- I contain multitudes part 3: The thrill of rhyming something that’s never been rhymed before
+- I contain Multitudes 3: The thrill of rhyming something that’s never been rhymed before

-- I contain Multitudes part 4: Boogaloo dudes carry the news
+- I contain Multitudes 4: Boogaloo dudes carry the news

 - I contain Multitudes 5: All the people on earth… all you

 - I contain Multitudes 6: All things lost on earth are treasured there